Apple Crisp

 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

 When it comes to the holidays, I love making an apple pie but let’s face it sometimes you want all the goodness in a homemade apple pie without the fuss.
-Enter the apple crisp.
-And this year, since my due date basically IS Thanksgiving (fun fact also my birthday!)
-I’ve decided making an apple pie just isn’t in the cards.
+Enter this simple apple crisp.
+It’s one of those easy dessert recipes you need to have in your back pocket.

 An apple crisp with oat topping is the way to go instead.
 So much easier!
 And I’m a huge fan of apple crisp recipes around here, like my Apple Cranberry Crisp, healthy apple crisp or my caramel apple crisp recipe.
 But today we’re talking about the classic apple crisp recipe with a brown sugar oat topping.